 On 8 May 1801, Willis Bass, age 9 years, was bound out to John Irby.
 On the exact same day, Racey Bass, age 11 years,was also bound out to John Irby.
 John Irby (1780-1841) was a resident of the Abrams Plains district of Granville County.
 This is an important detail because Willis Bass and Racey Bass are later shown living in the Abrams Plains District after their indentured servitude was over.

 The fact that Willis Bass and Racey Bass were bound out on the same day to the same person is strong evidence that they were siblings.
 Often times the courts would send out orders requesting that the children of a specific individual, be required to report to court to be bound out.
 But who were Willis and Racey’s parents?
 The Granville County court minutes, reveal that a few years earlier in May 1798, Racey Bass, was called the son of Milly Bass who was the wife of Pearson Hawley.
 The identified gender of Racey Bass is odd because the 1801 apprenticeship order to be bound to John Irby, identified Racey Bass as a female.
-For the time being I will continue to refer to Racey Bass as a female.
+However after reviewing additional primary source records, I can confirm that Racey Bass was a male.

 Milly Bass (b.
-1772) was the apparent daughter of Benjamin Bass (1722-1802) and his wife Mary (maiden name not known).
+1772) was the daughter of Benjamin Bass (1722-1802) and his wife Mary Bass (born 1722).
 The Granville County bastardy bonds show that Milly Bass had children out of wedlock and that it was Jesse Chavis (1766-1840) who fathered those children.
-After making this blog post I made additional discoveries that you can read here, which reviews the evidence that supports Jesse Chavis being the father of Milly Bass’ children.
+(After initially publishing this blog post, I made additional discoveries that you can read here, which reviews the evidence that supports Jesse Chavis being the father of Milly Bass’ children).